Wellskin Dermatology & Aesthetics

 Surgery for hidradenitis involves removing individual bumps, uncovering the tunnels under the skin, or removing skin and placing a skin graft.

-For help with hidradenitis suppurativa lesions, call the nearest Access Dermatology Clinic office or schedule a visit online today.
+For help with hidradenitis suppurativa lesions, call the nearest Wellskin Dermatology & Aesthetic Clinic office or schedule a visit online today.